Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

 }
 ```
 ###### Error codes
-- 0 : is rebooting at `when` seconds.
+- 0 : is rebooting at `when` time.
 - 1 : the device is busy but will reboot soon. `text` may indicate why.
 - 2 : the device will not reboot. `text` contains information as to why.

 #### Controller wants the device to upgrade its firmware
-Controller sends this command when it believes the device should upgrade its firmware.
+Controller sends this command when it believes a device should upgrade its firmware.
 ```
 {    "jsonrpc" : "2.0" ,
      "method" : "upgrade" ,